darkskyapp/cache-helpers/README.md

     (Like `once`, this function is smart enough to not call the backing function more often than necessary.)

-*   `cacheHelpers.sizeBasedKeyValue`: Similar to the others.
-Takes a function and a maximum cache size.
-The passed function is expected to take a key parameter and a callback.
-The function returned by this method will take the same.

-    If the cache gets full and a new item is requested, the least-recently-used item is purged.

-    (Like the other functions, this function is also smart enough to not call the backing function more often than necessary.)

 These are kind of advanced, and may be fairly hard to understand without a concrete use case.
 Checking out the tests may help.